-A print magazine for the discerning and sophisticated man.
-With a focus on long-form explorations of all themes menswear, Valet harkens back to a golden age of men’s literature, when the reader was not told what to wear, but shown how to decide for himself.
+An indepedent print magazine with a focus on long-form explorations of classic menswear and style, Valet harkens back to a golden age of men’s literature, when the reader was not told what to wear, but shown how to decide for himself.

 I sometimes wonder how future period films set in our own time will look.
 How might a sculptor one hundred years hence immortalize the giants of our age in bronze or stone?
 Will he shape and caress shapeless hoodies and brand-emblazoned t-shirts from the foundation block, and will films feature establishing shots of bustling city intersections disfigured by devotees of ‘athleisure’?
 The chief dilemma that these ponderings provoke, but which I am reluctant to answer, is: Does the clothing of our era signal an acceptance that we do not strive for distinction, that we do not aspire to the universality and eternality that would inspire us to dress as if our dress would be recorded forever?

 Until recently, the suit—and more generally, the tailored jackets, trousers, waist-coats, overcoats, shirts, and neckties that make up male dress—was an indispensable element of the wardrobe of all and sundry, and not the purview of mere bankers, barristers, and those who wished to ostentatiously flaunt their wealth.
 The suit’s simplicity, its integrated and subtle beauty, proclaims it a universal conveyor of function and form; unchanged for some two hundred years, the suit used to be the ultimate and ubiquitous mode of dress for both those who had many and those who had one.